 Quick Answer

 Selenium is the established standard: open-source, endlessly flexible, backed by a massive ecosystem — but it requires programming skills, dedicated infrastructure, and constant maintenance.
-AI-powered testing tools like TestQala use plain English instead of code, self-heal when the UI changes, and include cross-browser infrastructure out of the box.
+AI-powered testing tools use plain English instead of code, self-heal when the UI changes, and include cross-browser infrastructure out of the box.
 Selenium wins on raw flexibility and ecosystem depth.
-AI-powered tools win on speed, maintenance, and accessibility.
+AI-powered tools win on speed, maintenance burden, and accessibility.
 For most end-to-end UI testing in 2026, AI tools get you to the same coverage with a fraction of the effort.

 What Is Selenium?